How Leen Powers Cyber Insurance Underwriting?

 Cyber Insurance Underwriting Requires Inside-out Perspective

-How real-time security data drives better outcomes in pre-sales & post-sales phases
+How real-time security data drives better outcomes in pre-sales & post-sales phases for data breaches?

 In the post-sales phase, many insurers offer services like incident response to support customers in the event of a cyberattack.
 Access to real-time data from a customer’s security tools is crucial for effectively managing incidents.
 This data helps detect and identify threats, assess the damage, helps in recovery, and guide post-incident analysis and assessment to prevent future breaches.